August 6, 2022: Parashat Devarim – Turning Mourning into Celebration

-Isaiah admonished the people who had turned away from HaShem:
+Isaiah admonished the people who had turned away from Hashem (in Isaiah 1):

 Woe!
 They are a sinful nation, a people weighed down by iniquity, evil offspring, corrupt children!
-They have forsaken HaShem; they have angered the Holy One of Israel, and they have turned their back on Him.
-(1:4) Your country is desolate; your cities are burned with fire; as for your land – strangers consume its yield in your presence; it is as desolate as if overturned by foreigners” (1:7)
+They have forsaken Hashem; they have angered the Holy One of Israel, and they have turned their back on Him.
+(Isaiah 1:4)

-“Had not HaShem, Master of Legions, left us a trace of a remnant, we would have been like Sodom; we would have resembled Gomorrah!”
-(1:9)
+“Had not Hashem, Master of Legions, left us a trace of a remnant, we would have been like Sodom; we would have resembled Gomorrah!”
+(Isaiah 1:9)

-Then the words of HaShem turn from words of anger to words of guidance:
+But then, the words of Hashem through Isaiah turn from words of anger to words of guidance:

-And finally words of judgment followed by redemption:
+And finally, words of judgment are given, followed by redemption:

 “I will turn My hand against you, until I refine your dross as with lye and I remove all your base metals.
 Then I will restore your judges as at first, and your counselors as at the beginning; after that you will be called ‘City of Righteousness’, ‘Faithful City.’
-Zion will be redeemed through justice, and those who return to her through righteousness; but calamity awaits rebels and sinners together, and those who forsake HaShem will perish.”
-(1:25-28)
+Zion will be redeemed through justice, and those who return to her through righteousness; but calamity awaits rebels and sinners together, and those who forsake Hashem will perish.”
+(Isaiah 1:25-28)

-Sadly, the First Temple was destroyed more than 100 years later, and the Jews were exiled from Judah.
-But not before many words of judgment, admonishment, pleading, weeping, guidance and redemption from Isaiah and his prophetic counterparts like Ezekiel and Jeremiah that followed him.
+Sadly, the First Temple was destroyed more than 100 years later after Isaiah prophecied, and the Jews were exiled from Judah.
+But not before many words of admonishment, judgment, pleading, weeping, guidance and redemption from Isaiah and his prophetic counterparts like Ezekiel and Jeremiah that followed him.

 Tish’a B’Av is an important day in the Jewish calendar, yes, as a reminder of the tragedies that occurred on the day in the past going all the way back to its origin with the sin of the ten spies.
 There is certainly a reason to mourn on the day for what happened and for the Jewish lives lost, but it should not stop there.
 If we go back to the sin of the ten spies, we need to ask the question: What if this sin never happened?
 If the sin did not happen, the Israelites would have trusted the “good word” of the 12 spies, and would have marched into the Land right then and there.
 There would not have been 40 years of wandering in the Wilderness.
 The older generation would not have died off, and would have shared the great experience along with the younger generation.
 Even Moses, Aaron and Miriam would have entered.
 As such, Tish’a B’Av would not have been the saddest day in the Jewish calendar… a day of judgment, a day of mourning; rather, it would have been a day of celebration… a day of renewal… a day of victory… a day of redemption!

-Remember back to Isaiah’s admonishment in Isaiah 1, that there was a remnant… that there was an opportunity to repent and return back to HaShem.
-These were active words for then and now.
-HaShem would never and will never forget His Covenant people.
+Remember back to Isaiah’s admonishment in Isaiah 1, that there was a remnant… that there was an opportunity to repent and return back to Hashem.
+These were active words for then, and they are active words today.
+Hashem would never and will never forget His Covenant people.
 Yet, we cannot continue to allow history to repeat itself.
 It cannot be the same thing over and over each and every year – that of mourning the past, and doing it again the following year... of building a Temple, just to watch it be torn down, just to rebuild it again.
 If redemption is to happen and if it is to stick once and for all, the foundation must be solid and secure.

 We need to go back to the story of the sin of the ten spies and truly reflect.
-Trust and faith in HaShem wavered; fear turned into despair and halted any forward progression for the nation.
-This loss of focus on HaShem as their One and Only, their Rock and Shield, their Deliverer, established the day Tish’a B’Av as a day of mourning rather than a day of rejoicing.
-The prophet Isaiah came along and admonished the people well in advance of the destruction of the First Temple and exile of the nation; the people could have listened, but chose not to, and the cycle continued.
+Trust and faith in Hashem wavered; fear turned into despair and halted any forward progression for the Children of Israel .
+This loss of focus on Hashem as their One and Only, their Rock and Shield, their Deliverer, established the day Tish’a B’Av as a day of mourning rather than a day of rejoicing.
+On the eve of entering the Land, Moses admonished the people not to repeat the transgressions of the previous generation.
+Then, the prophet Isaiah came along and admonished the people well in advance of the destruction of the First Temple and exile of the nation; the people could have listened, but chose not to, and the cycle continued.
 Yeshua came prior to the destruction of the Second Temple and the devastating events that ensued; he likewise admonished the people, and similarly they did not listen; and in similar fashion, the cycle rolled forward yet again.

 History has come and gone.
-The history of Tish’a B’Av has brought with it the pain and suffering due to the actions of the forefathers.
-But HaShem has not cast His ultimate judgment yet.
+The history of Tish’a B’Av has brought with it the pain and suffering due to the transgressions of past generations.
+But Hashem has not cast His ultimate judgment yet.
 Sure, we observe Tish’a B’Av year after year in a state of mourning, and this is warranted.
 However, why dwell on the pain and suffering from the past if it is likely to repeat itself through inaction?
-We have become lax and tired, groggy from the expectations that HaShem will always deliver us from our bondage (Amos 6).
-All that HaShem has always desired is for His people to raise their eyes to Him, to surrender to Him completely.
+We have become lax and tired, groggy from the expectations that Hashem will always deliver us from our bondage (Amos 6).
+And remember, everyone – Jews and non-Jews – should take this opportunity to reflect on this day, not only in connection to the Jewish nation, but also in all of our personal lives, identifying any rebellion against Hashem that we may have in our lives, and eradicating it, so that we can serve Hashem wholeheartedly.
+All that Hashem has always desired is for all of us to raise our eyes to Him, to surrender to Him completely.
 To trust in Him with all of our beings – heart, soul and resources.
-The sooner we do this, the more we pursue Him, the sooner we can begin to transform the sad day of Tish’a B’Av into a day of celebration… a day of renewal… a day of victory… a day of redemption.
+The sooner we do this, the more we pursue Him, the sooner the sad day of Tish’a B’Av can be transformed into a day of celebration… a day of renewal… a day of victory… a day of redemption.
 And, oh, how that day is coming!
-May we go further than that and celebrate that future day each and every day in spirit and in truth.
-Eagerly anticipating and awaiting the return of Messiah!
-Amen.
+May we go further than that and celebrate that future day of celebration, renewal, victory and redemption each and every day in spirit and in truth.
+Eagerly anticipating and awaiting the return of Messiah Yeshua!